Can a Green Card Holder Petition a Parent in California?

 Understanding the Basics

 Before we dive into specifics, let’s clarify a few key terms.
 A “green card holder” is a lawful permanent resident of the U.S., someone granted authorization to live and work in the country on a permanent basis.
-To “petition” means to apply for permission for a family member to immigrate.
-The U.S. immigration system classifies relatives as “immediate relatives” or under “preference categories,” impacting the application process’s speed and requirements.
+To petition a parent means applying for immigration permission for a parent to join you in the U.S.

 Eligibility Requirements